 We have a new electoral law, but with many flaws.

 The Lebanese parliament has issued a new electoral law this June, something that was supposed to occur at least four years ago.
-The elections are set to occur on May 2018, and since it is avoided that they occur during the holy month of Ramadan, the sixth of May seems the current tentative date of these elections.
+The elections are set to occur in May 2018, and since it is avoided that they occur during the holy month of Ramadan, the sixth of May seems to be the current tentative date of these elections.
 This means that the current Lebanese parliament has extended its term for the third time.

 The new electoral law introduced proportionality with a preferential vote for the first time in the history of the Lebanese government as all the elections from 1943 to 2009 were based on a majoritarian representation.
 This law also reduced the number of constituencies from 26 to 15, which gives a better chance for the parties that are more propagated across the country to be represented.

 The new electoral law did not reach some of the demands of the civil societies that were asking to lower the minimum voting age to 21, and to include parliamentary seats for women.
 This law also does not follow the standard proportionality representation were getting a higher number of preferential votes, elects the candidate over their partner in the list.
 This is because of the restriction on the number seats per sect.
 Getting a higher number of preferential votes will therefore not guarantee the candidate’s election.
 This was one of the flaws that was also present in the majoritarian electoral laws.